System Design Space

 GitOps

-Git as a source of truth for infrastructure
+Git acts as the source of truth for infrastructure and platform changes.

 Blue-Green